 These plants are hardy to USDA Hardiness Zones 3 through 8.

 This perennial vine has medium water needs but requires regular watering during dry weather.

 Be sure to maintain some soil moisture for optimal growth.

 Fertilize this plant during the spring season with a fertilizer with low nitrogen content.

 Virginiana prefers rich, moist soil.

-Make sure you provide this plant with a neutral or acidic soil with a pH level between 5.0 and 6.8.
+Make sure you provide this plant with neutral or acidic soil with a pH level between 5.0 and 6.8.